Automatic Router Scripting Engine

-As mentioned, A.R.S.E. scripts are simply lists of valid router commands, the exact same commands one would enter in a telnet session.
+As mentioned, A.R.S.E. scripts are simply lists of valid telnet commands, the exact same commands one would enter in a telnet session with your device.
 A.R.S.E. scripts can also contain comments.
-Any line beginning with semicolon ";" or hash "#" (for compatibility with "commitedcfg.cfg" and similar files) is considered a comment.
+Any line beginning with semicolon ";" or hash "#" is considered a comment.

-You can also embed "progress directives", like this..
+You can also embed "progress directives" in your scripts, like this..

 [I am a progress directive]

 which will be used as the text under the progress bar while the script runs.
 So, if you have a big script, you can keep users informed about what section is currently being processed.
 Peek inside "Basic-Voyager-205-setup.arse" with any decent text editor for example usage.

 Note: If your script requires that the router do a reboot at the end of you script, add